tilmann/tilmann/README.md

-# Tilmann.README
+# Tilmann.README [WIP]
-This is a new document and still a work in progress.
-It is meant as documentation about me and it might help to start a conversation, communicate better, work together and set expectations.
+This README is meant as documentation about me and it might help to start a conversation, communicate better, work together and set expectations.
 In the future I want to to share my values, my goals, my motivations, what I like and hate and how I work.
 It will be a recommended read for everyone who works with me.

 ## :100: Motivation
 * I am motivated by teams and ownership.
 I am always impressed what a team can achieve if every team member declares ownership for "their" responsibilies.